Black Cotton Soil

 Why Black Cotton Soil Is Not Convenient For Foundation?

-As per the description, the Black Cotton Soil contains swell and shrink property.
+As per the description, the Black Cotton Soil contains swell and shrink properties.
 Due to shrinkage and swelling, a difference in the volume of soil occurs which formulates cracks in the foundation or the building structural system.

 The cracks are reducing the durability and strength of the structure.
 And greatly the cases of failure of structure occur due to cracks.